 - Account-Based Advertising: Invest in account-based advertising to ensure your target accounts see your message across various digital marketing platforms.

-One of the defining features of ABX is its emphasis on personalized experiences for target accounts.
+One of the defining features of ABX is its emphasis on personalized experiences for target account selling.
 This is where the true power of ABX shines:

 - Account-Specific Content: Develop content that speaks directly to the challenges and goals of each account.
 This can include case studies, whitepapers, and webinars tailored to their industry and needs.